 Founded in 2009, the Sarasota Mindfulness Institute (SMI) provides opportunities in and beyond Sarasota County, FL, to learn and practice mindfulness meditation.
 Aiming to support people in leading happier, healthier, and less stressful lives, SMI offers twice-weekly meditation sessions and regular retreats on a donation basis.
 Additionally, SMI presents low-cost educational classes, including a variety of mindful movement classes, plus the 8-week Mindfulness-Based Stress Reduction (MBSR) program.
-Because SMI is a registered 501(c)3 organization, all donations are tax deductible.

 The Sarasota Mindfulness Institute’s Vision & Mission Statements: